ucrparlay/toggle-tree/README.md

 # Toggle Tree

-A header-only C++ library, containing a parallel data structure.
+A parallel data structure provided as a header-only C++ library.

 Used as `vertex subset` for shared-memory graph algorithms.